mirror of

 ### Getting the Source

 The recommended method is to first fork the repo, so that you have a copy that you have read/write access to.
-After that, its a simple case of cloning your fork.
+After that, it’s a simple case of cloning your fork.

 ```bash